M.S. Concentrations

 Intelligent Physical Systems (IPS)

-Back to listIntelligent Physical systems (IPS) are physical and engineered systems whose operations may be monitored, controlled, coordinated or integrated by the cyber components of computing and communication.
-This MS Concentration will equip students with the relevant computing principles, domain-specific foundations and analytical techniques, and exposure to applications.
+Back to listIntelligent Physical systems (IPS) are physical and engineered systems whose operations may be monitored, controlled, coordinated, or integrated by the cyber components of computing and communication.
+This MS concentration will equip students with relevant computing principles, domain-specific foundations and analytical techniques, and exposure to applications.

 Course Menu